di98feja/RagnarsRokare/MobAILib/readme.md

 - Version 0.3.0-preRelease
 Added SorterAI and ItemSortingBehaviour
 Added configurable strings for AIState messages
+Added RoamingAI: mobs do not need a player near to be active Added Pickable interaction, can be taught to Sorters

 - Version 0.2.0
 Added base mob attributes to control behaviours.